mark-marshall/twilio-flex-interactive-webchat/README.md

 ## Studio Flow JSON Examples

-This JSON should be included within the "Message & Chat Config" for a given widget under the "Message Attributes" input:
+Any JSON should be included within the "Message & Chat Config" for a given widget under the "Message Attributes" input.
+The below examples are taken from the Studio Flow included in provision.js

 ### Buttons